C.O.P.D

 • No bronchodilator response (<12% increase or <200 mL increase in Tidal Volume)

-• No methacholine response
+• Absent methacholine response

 • Emphysema: Decrease in DLCO

-• Chronic Bronchitis: Normal DLCO
+• Chronic Bronchitis: Normal DLCO (>75% of predicted value)

 Outpatient Management